nadeemlab/SPT/docs/maintenance.md

 </pre>

 ### Python package
-There is one Python package, `spatialprofilingtoolbox`, containing all of the source code.
+The source code is contained in one Python package, `spatialprofilingtoolbox`.
 The package metadata uses the declarative `pyproject.toml` format.

 ### Modules
 The main functionality is provided by 4 modules designed to operate as services.
 Each module's source is wrapped in a Docker image.